Lciappi/edge/README.md

  - As a lender, I want to be able to view the interest I have collected
  - As a lender, I want to be able to see how much money I have lent out

- - As a borrower, I want to be able to see how much money I have borrowed
+ - As a borrower, I want to be able to see how much money I have borrowed and also be able to pay it
- - As a borrower, I want to be able to see how much interest I need to pay
+ - As a borrower, I want to be able to see how much interest I need to pay and also be able to pay it
- - As a borrower, I want to be able to calculate my risk score.
-            -> For this project risk score is calculated by number of loans
- - As a borrower, I want to be able to see my interest rate.
-            -> Interest rate is set by risk score